20 inspiring web and mobile wireframe examples

 When it comes to building a wireframe, Justinmind makes it as easy as possible.
 Aside from the UI kits, the tool comes with several other advanced features that can take your design to the next level:

-- Have data-driven design: Some designs need to simulate how the product would act with different types of data.
-Use dynamic data lists and grids to replicate conditions – and obtain forms that behave liste the finished product.
+Have data-driven design: Some designs need to simulate how the product would act with different types of data.
+Use dynamic data lists and grids to replicate conditions – and obtain forms that behave like the finished product.

 Get the rough drafts out of the way before you start to build up to high-fidelity prototypes – this is where your visual and interactive design elements get refined.
 In our examples below, you’ll see a selection of rough and refined wireframe examples.